-Our unrivaled customized training programs and security plans provide a multi-level approach that gives executives options to choose from.
+Our unrivaled customized training programs and security plans provide a multi-level approach that gives executives and administrators options to choose from.
 All levels include the Bishop 30 Solutions Active Shooter Response Course, which has been fully tested and implemented.
 Training can include armed or unarmed security, but all levels involve working with local law enforcement and first responders.
 Once the plan is developed and agreed upon, the plan is rehearsed multiple times and includes a full-scale rehearsal.

 What We Offer:

 Armed or unarmed security team training

 For your free assessment today